 Their newest real estate offering, the first by South Street Partners, is Moreland Forest, which overlooks preserved areas and is built along wildlife corridors.
 When Moreland Forest is complete, Palmetto Bluff’s inland freshwater trail, which meanders throughout the property, will extend for 7.5 miles.
 Well-stocked for bass fishing, the inland water trail is also perfectly suited for kayaks, canoes, and electric boats.

 With 32 miles of waterfront, the outdoor experiences at Palmetto Bluff extend from water sports to nature trails, treehouses to sporting clays, something to satisfy every recreational itch.
 Equestrians, pickleball players, and bocce enthusiasts are all well served—as are golfers.
 The May River Golf Course, a Jack Nicklaus Signature design that weaves through the ancient maritime forest along the banks of its namesake river, is as memorable as its setting.
-Open only to Palmetto Bluff members and guests of the Montage Palmetto Bluff resort (located on property), the private course is a terrific mix of holes, no two even remotely alike.
+Open only to Palmetto Bluff members—with limited access to guests of the Montage Palmetto Bluff resort (located on property)—the private course is a terrific mix of holes, no two even remotely alike.

 For golfers, families, for nature lovers, Palmetto Bluff is a Southern escape that has taken bold steps to ensure the residents of today and tomorrow enjoy the same treasured landscape that has delighted visitors for centuries.